rticommunity/rticonnextdds-connector/examples/csharp/README.md

 ```

 #### Delete a Connector
-To destroy all the DDS entities that belong to a *Connector* previously created, you can call the `dispose` method.
+To destroy all the DDS entities that belong to a *Connector* previously created, you can call the `Dispose` method.
 Another option is to use the `using` statement.
 This is a safer approach since in case of exception it guarantees that the object will be disposed.

 ```csharp
 using (Connector connector = new Connector(configName, configPath)) {